vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 * [TEN](https://github.com/mmontone/ten), by Djula's maintainer, brings the completness of Djula with the usability of Eco (by Fernando Borretti), aka: you write Django-like HTML templates but you can interleave any Lisp code.
 * [markup](https://github.com/moderninterpreters/markup) - a JSX-like templating engine, where HTML tags are Common Lisp code.
 Comes with an Emacs package.

-A very new web framework appeared:

-* [ISSR](https://github.com/interactive-ssr), for Interactive Server-Side rendering.
-It links a client to its server with a websocket connection, and it allows to **write interactive web pages without writing any JavaScript at all**.
-Yes, it competes in Weblocks' pace (and maybe, in CLOG's too).
-It is thus not unlike Phoenix's LiveView or [Hotwire](https://github.com/hotwired/turbo).

 Other HTML generators and templating engines include:

 * [spinneret](https://github.com/ruricolist/spinneret) - Common Lisp HTML5 generator.